 In lieu of flowers, donations can be made to The American Cancer Society in memory of his first wife, Francis and in tribute to his second wife Delores’s successful battle with Cancer.

 Pat and I have shared so many memories of our navy days and were truly brothers.
 One of our favorite treks was going to the dedication of the WWII Memorial in Washington, DC and meeting with so many of our other military brothers and sisters.
 He was tough and a pussy-cat both at the same time.
-RIP big guy.Don Stevens (3 months ago)
+RIP big guy.Don Stevens (over 1 year ago)

 We already miss you.
-Rest in peace.Deb Maynard (3 months ago)
+Rest in peace.Deb Maynard (over 1 year ago)

 Our hearts are broken to hear the sad news of our Patsy's passing.
 We loved him dearly and will surely miss him.
 Our sympathy goes out to Dee his loving wife, who stood by him all the way, and her family who help Pat as well.
 Also our regrets go out to cousin Cathy and Gary and family, especially Tommy.
 We will cherish our wonderful memories of our yearly visits to Pa.
 Rest in peace Pat, you certainly deserve it.
 All our love, from Rick and Connie O'Donnell Smith, and the O'Donnell family in Connecticut.Connie & Rick Smith (over 1 year ago)